-The target yield of barley (45 q/ha) was achieved with 3.7% deviation (Table 1) with application of 100%NPK based on Soil Test Target Yield (ST-TY) equation along with 2t/ha of FYM ( $T_5$ ).
-The 100% NPK application on ST-TY achieved only 103.77% of target barley grain yield.
+The target yield of barley (45 q/ha) was achieved with 3.7% deviation (Table 1) with application of 100%NPK based on Soil Test Target Yield (ST-TY) equation along with 2t/ha of FYM ( $T_s$ ).
+The 100% NPK application on ST-TY achieved only 103.77 % of target barley grain yield.
 The higher barley target yield (45 q/ha) has achieved by treatments.
-The target yield of rice (50 q/ha) was also achieved with $T_5$ the higher target yield achieved by treatments, however, 100% NPK based on ST-TY.104.00% of this target yield.
+The target yield of rice (50 g/ha) was also achieved with T, the higher target yield achieved by treatments, however, 100% NPK based on ST-TY.104.00% of this target yield.
 The integration of inorganic with organic (FYM) was ensured the achievement of target yield of Barley and rice and only inorganic (N, P and K) did not achieve the target yield in both barley and rice.
 Balanced nutrition to soil, through integration of both organic and chemical nutrient sources appears to be essential.
-It provides adequate nutrients to crop uptake which promotes barley and rice growth and subsequent development of yield attributes lead to higher yield (Singh, et al., 2012; Singh and Singh, 2014; .
+It provides adequate nutrients to crop uptake which promotes barley and rice growth and subsequent development of yield attributes lead to higher yield (Singh and Singh, 2014; Parihar, et al., 2015).
 Target yield was achieved exactly, showing a slight deviation from the grain yield was might be due to unavailability of the full amount of applied nutrients to the plant as estimated to achieve the targeted yield.
 One possibility is that release of nutrients from applied fertilizer occurs spontaneously; however, subsequent uptake by plant is not taking place concurrently.
 Thus, entire amount of applied fertilizers could not have been up took due to lack of synchronization of its release with its absorption by plant, accounting for uncontrolled label losses (Singh, et al., 2014; Singh, et al., 2015).
-The system productivity and benefit cost ratio was significantly (Pd"0.05) higher in $T_4$ and $T_5$ , where FYM were integrated with ST-TY based application of NPK compared to $T_1$ , $T_2$ and $T_3$ treatments (Table 1).
-The combination of inorganic and organic resulted in higher productivity of Barley/mesta and rice was also reported by Ray, et al. (2000) in barley-rice -wheat cropping system, Saha, et al. (2008) in roselle; Kumar, et al. (2010) in barley and Singh, et al. (2011) in mestarice cropping system.
+The system productivity and benefit cost ratio was significantly (PdŠ0.05) higher in T4 and T5, where FYM were integrated with ST-TY based application of NPK compared to T1, T2 and T3 treatments (Table 1).
+The combination of inorganic and organic resulted in higher productivity of Barley/mesta and rice was also reported by Ray, et al. (2000) in barley-rice -wheat cropping system, and Singh, et al. (2011) in mestarice cropping system.